terrycojones/daudin/README.md

 /tmp
 ```

-but that's a bit laborious.
-So there's a `cd` function provided for you:
+but that's far too laborious for interactive use.
+So there's a `cd`
+function provided for you:

 ```python
 >>> cd('/tmp')